ContentSide/French_Knowledge_Graph/README.md

 # RezoJDM16K (French Knowledge Graph DataSet)
-This is a project for creation of RezoJDM16K a French Knowledge Graph DataSet with 53 semantic types.
-RezoJDM16K is extracted under several constraints from RezoJDM a French lexical-semantic network.
+This repository introduces RezoJDM16K a French Knowledge Graph Dataset with 53 semantic relations created from RezoJDM.
+Different graph embeddings have gained from this dataset which are available for semantic link prediction task.

 ## Instruction: